 Let’s start with the basics.

-What is phpMyAdmin and MySQL?
+What are phpMyAdmin and MySQL?

 PhpMyAdmin is a free software tool, intended to handle the administration of MySQL over the Web.

-MySQL is the most popular open source database in the world.
+MySQL is the most popular open-source database in the world.

 Almost every hosting provider gives you access to managing your hosting account, usually via web-based panel control tools.
 There are a lot of such tools.
-One of the most popular one is cPanel. cPanel through the web interface allows you to easily manage your hosting account.
+One of the most popular ones is cPanel. cPanel through the web interface allows you to easily manage your hosting account.
 You can manage subdomain names yourself, add e-mail addresses, etc. – without having to hire a professional.

-cPanel also provides access to phpMyAdmin, thanks to which you can manage the database of your website, and in our case change the administrator / user password in WordPress.
+cPanel also provides access to phpMyAdmin, thanks to which you can manage the database of your website, and in our case change the administrator/user password in WordPress.

 First, log in to cPanel and click the phpMyAdmin icon in the database area.